 Thoughts from the Artist

-The dynamic nature of art is that it is forever changing and growing and it is important to be open to new perspectives in order to create.
+it is important to be open to new perspectives in order to create.
 I'm a true believer in applying different concepts that incorporate modern and contemporary art.
 An example of this is that in most of my landscape and city-scape paintings, I use real branches, recyclables and biomass to create a more tangible and stylish version of trees and buildings.